1aleksandaraleksic/ThingsApp/README.md

 # ThingsApp
-Exam test for Optima Apps

 This little app demonstrate my current skills and understanding of development process app with Swift.

 ## About app
 ThingsApp are builded in UIKit framework with architectural pattern MVVM.
-That also include some of external dependencies like (Alamofire and Toast-Swift).
+That also include some of external dependencies like: Alamofire (https://github.com/Alamofire/Alamofire) and Toast-Swift (https://github.com/scalessec/Toast).

 The purpose of app is to show episodes from the series Rick and Morty with caracters in each of them.
 Api used for this demo is: https://rickandmortyapi.com/